 2. You work twice as hard

 I think we can all agree on a fact that living abroad means working twice as hard.
 Let’s face it, we are foreigners, and we need to prove ourselves.
 While some people aren’t willing to put up with it, I think that this is a great way how we can challenge ourselves to aim higher and become better.

 Many of us move because we want a higher quality life, better education or more money.
-These are all positive changes, and you and I already know that nothing good comes easy.
-Working hard is a great way how you can build up your work ethic and learn to get what you want with your mind and two hands.
+These are all positive changes, and you and I already know that nothing good comes easy. orlistat 50mgand learn to get what you want with your mind and two hands.

 3. You grow up

 Before I came to the U.S., I thought I am all grown up.
 It even makes me laugh to say that because the biggest growth of my life came when I moved here.
 Challenges I faced were new and unknown, and I had only myself.

 Living on your own, working hard and taking responsibilities for every step you take will orlistat for sale 60 mg because you will learn from your errors.